stripe/stripe-cli/README.md

 ## Commands

-The Stripe CLI supports a range of commands, and below is highlighted some of the most used ones:
+The Stripe CLI supports a broad range of commands.
+Below is some of the most used ones:
 - [`login`](wiki/login-command#)
 - [`listen`](wiki/listen-command#)
 - [`trigger`](wiki/trigger-command#)